The City School District of Albany Hall of Fame was established in 2009 to recognize accomplished

 of district staff and community members.

-reservations for the 2015 Hall of Fame induction and dinner.
+Nominations for the 2016 Hall of Fame are being

 The founders of the